nyyManni/msdfgl/README.md

 ![Benchmarks](img/benchmarks.png)

+> Values 8.0000 and 31.0000 for 8.0x msdfgen were extrapolated, as the CPU implementation scales quadratically (+ I didn't want to torture my Dell's CPU anymore...)

 There seems to be some caching going on with the Intel driver on Linux, as the shader compilation seems to be instantaneous if the binary had been run before.
 First I thought that the resulting atlas texture was being cached, but generating the the texture was still fast to a font that msdfgl had never seen before.
 The caching behavior was not seen on macOS.

 With `msdfgen` the measurement did not include the time to transfer the resulted bitmaps to a texture, whereas with `msdfgl` after the execution the font was ready to be rendered with.